wsydney76/craft5-blade/README.md

 Readme work in progress (and partially AI generated, so...).

+## Motivation

+A client is considering porting a Laravel application to Craft (multi-site, drafts, etc.) that has a large number of Blade templates.
+This plugin is intended to simplify the evaluation and enable a step-by-step approach.

+It is not intended to be a comprehensive or permanent solution, but merely to support this specific project.

+Functionality will only be fixed or improved as needed.

 ## Requirements

 This plugin requires Craft CMS 5.8.0 or later, and PHP 8.2 or later.